puppetlabs/puppetdb/documentation/load_testing_tool.markdown

   from a previous PuppetDB export).
 - **`--archive / -A`**: tarball archive obtained via a PuppetDB export.
 This option is incompatible with the preceding four.
 - **`--runinterval / -i`**: integer indicating the amount of time in minutes between puppet runs for each simulated node.
 Typical values are 30 or 60.
+Mutually exclusive with **`--nummsgs`**.
+This option requires some temporary filesystem space, which will be allocated in TMPDIR (if set in the environment), java.io.tmpdir (if that JVM property is set), or the default JVM location.
 - **`--numhosts / -n`**: number of separate hosts that the tool should simulate.
 - **`--rand-perc / -r`**: what percentage of catalogs submissions should be changed (this simulates typical catalog changes, such as adding a resource,